part two: making

 Unlike the photograph, painting has an undeniable intimacy in its material presence.
 It has its genesis in the human hand, with every mark, every swipe of paint carrying the index of a sensing, desiring, thinking body.
 But the intimacy of paintings is not just due to their connection to the artist’s body, but to the body of paint itself.
 A painting is a form of collaboration between both paint and painter, and bearing witness to the entanglement of these two bodies is where its sensuality lies.

 Paint is the most luscious of all media, messy, meaty and stubborn.
 It exerts an aggressive presence, never wanting to be denied once it reaches the canvas.
 In the face of attempted obliteration, it fights to be remembered, its color and texture always leaving a trace.
-In this past year, influenced by the sensations I was able to capture in printmaking and photography, I have been resisting this inconvenient truth.
-So concerned with representing absence, I forgot paint’s fundamental need to be present.
-Inspired by the works of Christopher Wool, Gerhard Richter and Jacqueline Humphries, I began working only with processes of erasure, but after many failures, I have come to realize that, for me, erasure is only half the equation.
-If desire lies in concealment, then my painting process must become a process of burial.
-Now with each painting, I oscillate between modes of indulgence and denial, alternating between acts of burial and excavation.
-Ultimately it is for the viewer to continue the excavation process.
+With each painting, I oscillate between modes of indulgence and denial, alternating between acts of burial and excavation.
+Ultimately it is for the viewer to complete the unearthing process.

-In the studio, I move between intaglio and screen-printing, photography and painting, the material and digital, each work emerging from a composite of these processes.
+In the studio, I move between printmaking and photography, painting and sewing, the material and digital, each work emerging from a composite of these processes.
 No method of image-making is out of bounds, and no medium is sacred.
 Every work is corrupted by the intervention of a competing medium, both in process and perspective, and each work has the potential to breed new works.
 Images beget images.